Learn about the different kinds of approvals you need to develop or change land use in Burnaby

 - Zero Carbon Step Code, EL-4 (Zero Carbon Performance)

-In-stream rezoning applications which have progressed to Second Reading by December 31, 2023 would not be subject to the new requirements.
-These projects would proceed through the development approval and building permit process according to the current requirements for building energy efficiency and carbon performance.
+In-stream rezoning applications which have progressed to Second Reading by December 31, 2023 are not subject to the new requirements.
+These projects proceed through the development approval and building permit process according to the previous rezoning requirements for building energy efficiency and carbon performance.

-Current requirements for new small residential (Part 9) buildings
+Requirements for new small residential (Part 9) buildings, instream applications

 - Buildings with residential occupancies that are 3 storeys or less and have a floor area of less than 600 sq. m are considered Part 9 residential buildings.
 Examples include single-family homes, duplexes, townhomes, rowhouses and small apartments.